mikemel21/CIS-350-Term-Project/artifacts/diagnosisDescriptions.md

 # Wont Start
 ## Electric But No Start -
+* Starter solenoid problem if you dont hear a click but radio and lights work
+* Ignithion switch problem/fuse to it problem
+* Might need new spark plugs if you hear it trying to start.

 ## Engine Dies/Stalls -
+* Lack of fuel
+* Imprroper Ignitoin
+* Air intake/filter clogged causeing engine to not get air.

 ## Shift But No Movement -
+* Clutch componetns have worn out
+* Transmition stuch in two gears at the same time causeing not to move
+* Shift mechanism malfunction keeping you from selecting a gear

 ## No Electric At All -
+* Battery has gone bad and should be taken for testing
+* Fuse is blew stoping your car from running
+* Ignition switch power failure

 ## Weak Engine -

 ## Other